 When Jesus talks with the Samaritan woman about the “living water” the woman does not understand at first.
 Jesus replies that the material water that she is getting from the well will only satisfy her thirst temporarily but the “living water” (Holy Spirit) would come from within.
 Jesus is trying to elevate her way of thinking and when he talks about her past, she seems to realize that he may be a prophet or more.
 She then raises the issue about worship and when Jesus tells her true worship is that of the spirit and that “God is spirit” and that one can worship anywhere it gives her hope.
 He then lets her know that he is the messiah and she believes and takes her new knowledge to tell the other villagers.

-Note that the woman and her village accepted Jesus as the Messiah but the Jewish leaders did not.
+Note that the woman and her village accepted Jesus as the Messiah, but the Jewish leaders did not.

 Assignment 6-5